lhbelfanti/overpass-api/README.md

 - `OVERPASS_SHARED_NAME_SUFFIX` - Define /dev/shm/osm3s*... shared memory file suffix, allowing multiple parallel Overpass instances on one system.
 - `OVERPASS_HEALTHCHECK` - Shell commands to execute to verify that image is healthy. `exit 1` in case of failures, `exit 0` when container is healthy.
 Default healthcheck queries overpass and verifies that there is response returned.

-⚠️ Disclaimers:
+#### ⚠️ Disclaimers:
 - This image is mainly created to work for countries.
 It was specifically tested with the Argentina's map, and it was never meant to be tested with the complete world map.
 Anyway, you can try using the world map.
 - The image that is built from this repository, doesn't support the `clone` mode of Overpass.
 It means that each time the service is run in a new computer, the map, provided by parameter, is downloaded and the latest updates are applied to it.
 - The image doesn't support downloading maps from a mirror that requires login.
-- The compression mode of the Overpass database in this image, is `gz`.
+- The compression mode of the Overpass database in this image, is set to `gz`.
+-

 ---
 ## License